Nirvana55/micro-service-python-prac/readme.md

 This repository is currently being worked on.

-Please do:
+To generate client to access the database:

 ```
+prisma init
+prisma db push
 prisma generate
-prisma db push

 ```

-- for generated client to access the database.

-- Create a separate docker for your db and run two micro service.
-Then it can communicate easily.
+Create a separate docker for your db and run it in background.
+Then you can run two microservices.

+You can make rpc call from the client and it will access the data from the recommendations server.